Sakib-008/eSports-Arena-Tournament-Player-Performance-Tracker-Android/README.md

 ## Contributing

-This is a course project for CSE 2200 (Advanced Programming Laboratory) at [Your University].
+This is a course project for CSE 2200 (Advanced Programming Laboratory) at Khulna University of Engineering and Technology (KUET).

 ## Notes